 The solar-industry expansion this year will also be driven by the U.S. and Japan, BNEF data show.
 Growth in those nations, in addition to China, outstripped most European markets in 2012, sending global capacity to more than 100 gigawatts, according to the European Photovoltaic Industry Association, or EPIA.

 New installations dropped in Europe for the first time, falling to less than 60 percent of all new capacity from about three-quarters a year earlier.
 Nations outside the region will expand their share further this year, according to IHS Inc. (IHS:US)

 While Chinese panel makers such as Yingli Green Energy Holding Co.
-(YGE) and JinkoSolar Holding Co. expect to increase shipments, that won’t necessarily translate into higher profit margins if prices don’t recover, according to Aaron Chew, an analyst at Maxim Group LLP in New York.
+(YGE:US) and JinkoSolar Holding Co. expect to increase shipments, that won’t necessarily translate into higher profit margins if prices don’t recover, according to Aaron Chew, an analyst at Maxim Group LLP in New York.

 “Higher shipments at no margin still leaves no margin,” Chew said, echoing the view of Englewood, Colorado-based IHS, which predicts that stagnant prices will cut annual revenue in the industry to about $75 billion this year from $77 billion.

 Most factories are producing below capacity to weather the slump.
 The global solar market is typically volatile, recording a 17 percent expansion from 2008 to 2009 before leaping 135 percent a year later and growing more slowly the following two years.